Olivia de Havilland: Legacy

-Star on the Hollywood Walk of Fame, at 6762 Hollywood Blvd.
+Her star on the Hollywood Walk of Fame, at 6762 Hollywood Blvd.

 De Havilland began her acting career playing demure ingénues opposite male stars such as Errol Flynn, with whom she made her breakout film Captain Blood in 1935.
 Flynn and de Havilland made eight more feature films together and became one of Hollywood's most successful on-screen romantic pairings.
 De Havilland appeared in 49 feature films, and her range of performances included roles in most major movie genres.
 Following her film debut in the Shakespeare adaptation A Midsummer Night's Dream, she achieved her initial popularity in romantic comedies, such as The Great Garrick and Hard to Get, and Western adventure films, such as Dodge City and Santa Fe Trail.
 In her later career, she was most successful in drama films, such as In This Our Life and Light in the Piazza, and psychological dramas in which she played non-glamorous characters in films such as The Dark Mirror, The Snake Pit, and Hush...Hush, Sweet Charlotte.

 During her career, de Havilland won two Academy Awards (To Each His Own and The Heiress), two Golden Globe Awards (The Heiress and Anastasia: The Mystery of Anna), two New York Film Critics Circle Awards (The Snake Pit and The Heiress), the National Board of Review Award and the Venice Film Festival Volpi Cup (The Snake Pit), and a Primetime Emmy Award nomination (Anastasia: The Mystery of Anna).

 For her contributions to the motion picture industry, de Havilland received a star on the Hollywood Walk of Fame on February 8, 1960.
 She received an honorary doctorate from the University of Hertfordshire in 1998 and from Mills College in 2018.
 She was one of 500 stars nominated for the American Film Institute's list of 50 greatest screen legends.